Tampomas II: The disaster

 The first ship to conduct a rescue mission was the KM Sangihe, skippered by Captain Agus K. Sumirat.
-Sumirat had been Abdul Rivai's classmate in the class of 1959 when they were studying at Academy Ilmu Pelayaran (Maritime Academy).
+Sumirat had been Abdul Rivai's classmate in the class of 1959 when they were studying at Akademi Ilmu Pelayaran (Maritime Academy).
 Sangihe was travelling from Pare-pare to Surabaya for engine repairs.
 Sangihe's first deck officer, J. Bilalu, was the first to see a puff of smoke to the west and thought the smoke was coming from Pertamina's offshore oil rig.
 Sangihe's wireless operator, Abu Akbar, sent an SOS message at 08:15.
 KM Ilmamui joined the rescue effort at 21:00, followed four hours later by the tanker Istana VI and other ships, including Adhiguna Karunia and PT.
 Porodisa Line's KM Sengata.

 In the morning of 26 January, the Java Sea was hit by torrential rain.
 The fire began to spread to the engine room, where there was unisolated fuel.
 As a result, in the morning of 27 January, there was an explosion in the engine room which created an entrance for the sea water to fill the compartments.
 The generator and the propeller room filled with seawater, which resulted in the ship developing a 45° list.

 Finally, at 12:45 on 27 January (about 30 hours after the first spark), the ship sank to the bottom of the Java Sea, along with 288 people still occupying the lower decks.

-Captain Abdul Rival was the last to leave the ship; he sent a message to the skipper of Sangihe, "Please send me water and food, because I am going to stay on the ship until the last minute".
+The Captain of the ship, Abdul Rival, was the only crew member to help evacuate those on board; he sent a message to the skipper of Sangihe, "Please send me water and food, because I am going to stay on the ship until the last minute".
 The message was conveyed through Bakaila, a crew member who successfully crossed over to Sangihe.
-But the request was not fulfilled by Sumirat.
+But the request was not fulfilled, and Rival died during the sinking.